 Pedroso Center - B 159

-Please see the University's Notice of Rights and Options document for sexual misconduct incidents.
+Please see the University's Notice of Rights and Options document for sexual harassment incidents.
+For more information on civil protection orders, consult this document provided by the nonprofit organization, Resilience Chicago.

 How to File a Title IX Complaint